 Mahmoud Adda Djeffal specialises in Applied Linguistics and Literary Studies .
 He is available by appointment.

 James Lewington specialises in Music, Media, and Performance Engineering.
-He is a trainee tutor, and will soon be available by appointment.
+He is available by appointment.

 Cathal Histon specialises in English and Digital Culture.
 He is available by appointment.

 Sophie is the current Co-operative Administrative Assistant in the Regional Writing Centre.
 She is in her third year of a BSC in Psychology.The main responsibilities of the co-op student will be as follows: